XLS Considered Harmful

 • Although more of a compliment towards Bazel, tight integration with it enables caching and incremental compilation, providing a tight edit-run-debug loop

-No Control Flow Synthesis
+Lack of Control Flow Synthesis

 The code block below is a GCD module expressed in XLS.
 As one can see, all the necessary state to express the FSM (i.e., GCDState) has been explicitly instantiated by the programmer.
 The next function closely resembles an FSM written in RTL.